-The documentation will be stored in the results directory as [objectname '.doc].
+The documentation will be stored in the results directory as "objectname.doc", where objectname is the name given by the user to the object (e.g. IrXX, Cas-A, Cyg-A) after the call to eval_data.
 An example is provided in Annex 4.